Ranthonym/r2dispatch/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+You can click on any day/time slot to create a new driver task.
+Click on an existing task to update or delete it.

 ## Functional features

 - An interactive calendar UI